-Capacity of8.
-Where a qualified community lacks the capacity to effectively negotiate a community development agreement, the mining right holder shall assist to build that capacity including the provision of such funds to the community for capacitybuilding and preparation as are reasonable in the circumstances.negotiate
+Capacity of community to negotiate 8.
+Where a qualified community lacks the capacity to effectively negotiate a community development agreement, the mining right holder shall assist to build that capacity including the provision of such funds to the community for capacity-building and preparation as are reasonable in the circumstances.